Drenthe24/contoso-retail-performance-management/README.md

 - Margin contribution drivers

 This project demonstrates the application of Business Intelligence techniques, financial analysis concepts and performance management methodologies in a retail environment.

+## Report Download

+The complete Power BI report (.pbix) is available in the Releases section of this repository.